randeep-k11/system-design-HLD/Design-Top-K-Youtube-Videos-Or-Songs-played/README.md

      We can lose if not add periodic reconciliation
      At the end of the stream, alongside the stream processors, we can also dump the raw click events to a data lake like S3.
 Flink supports this through its FileSystem interface and various connectors, allowing for both batch and real-time data processing outputs to be stored directly in S3 buckets.
 Then, we can run a batch job that reads all the raw click events from the data lake and re-aggregates them.
 This way, we can compare the results of the batch job to the results of the stream processor and ensure that they match.
 If they don’t, we can investigate the discrepancies and fix the root cause while updating the data in the OLAP DB with the correct values.
      This essentially combines our two solutions, real-time stream processing and periodic batch processing, to ensure that our data is not only fast but also accurate.
-4. How can we prevent abuse from users clicking on play multiple times?
+4. **How can we prevent abuse from users clicking on play multiple times**?
    * While modern systems have advanced fraud detection systems, which we have considered out of scope, we still want to come up with a way to enforce song play Idempotency. ie. if a user clicks on an ad multiple times, we only count it as one click.